 Even though Yamamoto wetsuit is very flexible, different types of wetsuit still have slightly different levels of flexibility.
 We will talk about this more in the following paragraphs.

 How the neoprene is processed will affect its flexibility as well.
 What's the neoprene's process?
-You can see the wetsuit as a sandwich, the middle filling would be the neoprene itself, it will be attached with different fabric, just like the sandwich's toast, according to the needs.
+You can see the wetsuit as a sandwich, the middle filling would be the neoprene itself, it will be attached with different fabric, just like the sandwich, made as per the needs.

 Why do you need a stretchy wetsuit?
 A stretchy wetsuit gives divers comfy diving experience, with no restricted movement in the water.
 Besides, a stretchy wetsuit helps divers get in and out of the wetsuit much faster.
 The editor had a very stiff wetsuit before, it took forever to get in and out of the wetsuit, a total nightmare!

-The rating below is based on the editor's experience.
+The rating below is based on the editor's own experience.

 1. Nylon surface/ nylon inside- Flexibility- ★